 - Write a 2-3 sentences justifying why you chose these people to test, e.g. are they from your user base?

 - Submit a digital copy of your consent forms for all testers, signed prior to testing

 - Take a photo or draw a sketch of each tester using your prototype, preferably over-the-shoulder shots of the interface

-- Like for needfinding, write captions for the photos, identifying breakdowns and successes, as well as tester actions
+- Write a detailed record of your observations for each test.
+Like for needfinding, write captions for the photos, identifying breakdowns and successes, as well as tester actions

 - No usability bugs or console errors when reviewing the application.

 - Repeated header content included using partials rather than copy & paste.